ArturPen/ab-transformers-time-skip/README.md

 ### Graphical Interface

-A 580×800 dark-themed window (`#16161e` background, orange accents) centers itself on launch and is fully resizable.
+A dark-themed window centers itself on launch and is fully resizable.
 Text is DPI-aware on Windows high-resolution displays.

 ### Two-Channel Logging